 Certain image processing operations support only a subset of the image types.
 You can convert images between the image types to suit the operation.

-You can convert image data between classes using functions that automatically rescale and offset the original data.
+You can convert image data between data types using functions that automatically rescale and offset the original data.